openstack/nova-specs/specs/2023.1/approved/fqdn-in-hostname.rst

 This is better then --FQDN but still requires a db and object changes for little benefit.

-Nova could implement the proposed change but block multi-create with FQDNs.

-While this would avoid changing the hostname template form a suffix to prefix in the new microversion it is a trivial code change and does not add much complexity vs multi-create in general.

 Nova could try to propagate hostname changes to neutron ports and floating IPs.
 This is seen as risky, complex and hard to understand.